bomonike/bomonike.github.io/time-services.md

 But you can get a GPS/clock chip on a HAT (Hardware Attached on Top) board for a micro computer such as Raspberry Pi or Pico.
 But you would have to also need to buy a case, motherboard, antenna, then solder them together.

 The <a target="_blank" href="https://www.amazon.com/Garmin-18x-LVC-Navigator-Unit/dp/B0016O3T7A">$63.99 Garmin 18x LVC GPS receiver</a> connects withe autos and trucks.
 It is offered in three different cable configurations: A style USB, DB 9 pin serial with 12 volt cigarette lighter adapter /PC, or bare wire /LVC.
-It has 12 parallel channel, WAAS enabled GPS receiver is available in either CMOS level serial or USB 2.0 full speed versions, and comes with an integrated magnetic base.
+It has 12 parallel channel, WAAS-enabled GPS receiver is available in either CMOS level serial or USB 2.0 full speed versions, and comes with an integrated magnetic base.
 The PC and LVC versions both default to output data in the industry standard NMEA 0183 data format, but may also be user programmed to output data in the GARMIN proprietary format.
 The USB version produces data only in the GARMIN proprietary format.
 All three versions of the GPS 18 come complete with non volatile memory for storage of configuration information, a real time clock, and raw measurement output data for sophisticated customer applications.
 The LVC version additionally provides a pulse per second logic level output whose rising edge is aligned to the UTC second within 1 microsecond.
 The USB 2.0 full speed version of the GPS18 is also compatible with USB 1.1 full speed hosts.
 QUESTION: Connection to the Raspberry Pi?

 For a Raspberry Pi the standard stack is gpsd → chrony with both a SHM refclock (NMEA) and a PPS /dev/pps0 refclock locked to it.
 For ESP32 there's no OS clock to discipline, so you use TinyGPS++ to decode NMEA and a GPIO interrupt on the PPS pin to precisely timestamp the second boundary in IRAM_ATTR.